shenberg/dl_ex2/README.md

 Note: 2d dropout was used with p=0.1 on the convolutional layer for regularization, and there is still evidence of overfitting in the final loss

+A large difference here is that the paper trained with 200k negative samples while we used ~25k, due to compute limitations.

 Question 2
 ----------